sanjsanj/webpack-entry-plus/README.md

     entryFiles: Array of String(s),
     outputName(item) {
       return item.replace('unwanted text', 'text');
-      // or any other string transform you want
+      // or any other string transform we want
-      // must return a string which will be the [name] in your output },
+      // must return a string which will become the [name] in our output },
   },
 ]
 ```

+- If we pass a String in to `outputName` it will bundle all the `entryFiles` in to one.

+- If we pass a Function in to `outputName` it will process each entry file in to it's own bundle, using the returned value of `outputName(entryFile[singular])` as the `[name]` in webpack's output object.

 ## Example Usage

 ```
 // webpack.config.js
-// First `import` or `require` this package and glob for wildcard matching, e.g:
+// First `import` or `require` this package, and glob for wildcard matching, e.g:

 const entryPlus = require('webpack-entry-plus');
 const glob = require('glob');

-// Then create an array of objects containing your entry files:
+// Then create an Array of Objects containing our entry files:

 const entryFiles = [
   {